Designing for net zero

 Design performance

-It is understood that net zero carbon is a challenging undertaking and to achieve it will require a commitment to meeting demanding performance targets.
+It is understood that achieving net zero carbon is a challenging undertaking and to achieve it will require a commitment to meeting demanding performance targets.
 The targets set must be realistic and appropriate for the project, benchmarked against industry standards.

 -